Get Your Free Lighting Layout for Softball Fields

-What Goes Into a Successful Softball Field Lighting Layout?
+What Goes Into a Successful Lighting Layout for Softball Fields?

 A successful softball lighting layout starts with understanding the needs and usage of the playing field.
 Determining the proper lighting levels for both infield and outfield locations.